-Permanent magnets are made from a magnetized material that creates its own persistent magnetic field, and are either ferromagnetic or ferrimagnetic.
+Permanent magnets are made from a magnetized material that creates its persistent magnetic field and is either ferromagnetic or ferrimagnetic.
 These include cobalt, nickel, iron and alloys of rare earth elements as well as some naturally occurring minerals such as lodestone.
 Unlike temporary magnets such as electromagnets, permanent magnets do not lose their magnetic property unless they are heated above their curie temperature.
-Permanent magnets are industrially manufactured through casting or sintering, made from magnetic metallic elements, composites and rare earth materials.
+Permanent magnets are industrially manufactured through casting or sintering, made from magnetic metallic elements, composites, and rare earth materials.
 Neodymium-iron-boron (NdFeB), samarium cobalt (SmCo), alnico and ferrite are some of the examples of permanent magnets used in the industry.
-Growth of global automobile industry is expected to be a key factor driving permanent magnets market.
-The automotive industry is significantly growing owing to rising population and technological advancement led by the use of permanent magnets.
-They are widely used in automotives for a diverse range of applications including economy and pollution control.
-Certain components such as motors, alternators and gearboxes require permanent magnets in their mechanism.
-Large magnets, particularly NdFeB and ferrite are used in moving car parts, battery components, engine components and other integral systems.
+The growth of global automobile industry is expected to be a key factor driving permanent magnets market.
+The automotive industry is significantly growing owing to rising population and technological advancement led to the use of permanent magnets.
+They are widely used in automotive for a diverse range of applications including economy and pollution control.
+Certain components such as motors, alternators, and gearboxes require permanent magnets in their mechanism.
+Large magnets, particularly NdFeB and ferrite are used in moving car parts, battery components, engine components, and other integral systems.

 Global permanent magnets volume share, by product, 2012